Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/samples/Sample2_PublishEventsToDomain.md

 ```

 ## Publish Events to Azure Event Grid
 To publish events to any topic in an Event Domain, push the events to the domain's endpoint the same way you would for a custom topic.
 The only difference is that you must specify the topic you'd like the event to be delivered to.
-Use the same `SendEvents` method to publish events to the service.
+Invoke `SendEvents` or `SendEventsAsync` to publish events to the service.

 ```csharp Snippet:SendEventsToDomain
 // Add EventGridEvents to a list to publish to the domain